 The earlier you notice an employee is experiencing potential signs of ill health or injury, the sooner you can take steps to help them.

-Acting early is critical to the recovery process.
+Acting early is critical to the recovery and return to work process.

 Early intervention: